Pat-Lafon/Cobb_Artifact/README.md

 Our supplementary material includes an anonymized artifact.
 This artifact contains the OCaml source code for Cobb and of the modified dependencies, our suite of benchmark programs with results and scripts used to produce our experimental results.
 We intend to submit this artifact for evaluation by the artifact evaluation committee should this paper be accepted.
 ```

 ### Contents and Claims

 This artifact will contain the source code for Cobb, the benchmark files and
-outputted results for RQ's 1-4 (specifically Tables 1, Figure 11, Figure 12,
+outputted results for RQ's 1-4 (specifically Table 1, Figure 11, Figure 12,
 Figure 13, and Figure 14).
 We provide our modified version of Poirot (from
 `Covering All the Bases: Type-Based Verification of Test Input Generators`).
 We
 will provide a docker image of this with the necessary dependencies and a